quoll/donatello/README.md

 no prefix describing the `ex` namespace.
 Similarly, even if the prefix for `ex` had been included, there is no attempt to convert URIs/URLs into a QName format.

+## TODO
+- Passing maps in the subject or object position should result in a blank node with predicate/object pairs.
+- Passing sequential values in the subject or object positions should create a `rdf:List`.
+- Create limits for the above (possibly based on string width, but probably just use a max count per line).

 ## License

 Copyright © 2023 Paula Gearon